MartinX3-AdministrativeDevelopment/ServerContainerTemplate/container/services/borg-backup/client/README.md

 Deduplicating archiver with compression and authenticated encryption.

-Not existing volumes will get created, but stay empty.
+No existing volumes will get created, but stay empty.

 ## Table of contents